Create Plants from CSV Data

 “Spread” → plant radius_current attribute (half of the spread value)

-includes “Height” → plant height_current attribute
+entries including “Height” → plant height_current attribute

 “Flower Color” → plant color attribute